When you Need Some Help Finding the Best Forex Brokers, Start by Reading Our Forex Brokers Reviews.

 As final food for thought, we’ll take a quick look at some of the things you can do to avoid being caught out by a scam broker.
 There are thousands of brokers to choose from, and we’d be stupid to tell you they are all good.
 Forex trading has taken off in a big way, and as with any new form of investment, there are always going to be a selection of people whose only aim is to take advantage of the uneducated.
 Forex trading has the potential to earn you lots of money, but it also has a far bigger potential to leave you with absolutely nothing.
 One of the best pieces of advice we can give is to only risk what you can truly afford to lose.
 While mortgaging your home on what seems like a deal that can never lose may be very appealing, picture yourself in a few months time when the deal falls through and you and your family have nowhere to live.

-- Check out the validity of the broker’s regulation – If a broker has a license and is regulated by a particular regulatory body, there should be no reason why it isn’t clearly stated on their website.
-If there is no mention of any kind of license, this should immediately raise a red flag.
-However, a word of caution.
-There are a number of brokers, although it’s not many, who claim to be licensed and regulated.
-When in fact, it couldn’t be further from the truth.
+- Check out the validity of the broker’s regulation – If a broker has a licence and is regulated by a particular regulatory body, there should be no reason why it isn’t clearly stated on their website.
+If there is no mention of any kind of licence, this should immediately raise a red flag.
+However, a word of caution: There are a number of brokers, although it’s not many, who claim to be licensed and regulated, when in fact, it couldn’t be further from the truth.
 Don’t worry about checking it out, as it is very easy.
 We do it for all the brokers we review, but if you want to do it yourself, you just need to visit the relevant website of the regulatory body, and type in the name of the broker, or the company that is the owner of a particular trading name.
 There are a number of regulatory bodies that are well known, such as the FCA (Financial Conduct Authority) in the UK, CySEC in Cyprus, BaFIN in Germany, and a number of others.
-Forex regulators in countries like the UK, Switzerland, US, and Germany have some of the strictest standards.
+Forex regulators in countries like the UK, Switzerland, the US and Germany have some of the strictest standards.
 So, if the broker you are considering is licensed by one of these, then you have a much better chance of picking a broker who is reliable and trustworthy.
 A scam Forex broker is far more likely to be unregulated, or be licensed in a smaller, less well-regulated country.

 - Always try before you buy – If you’re buying a new type of food, wouldn’t you want to try a little bit before you buy it?
 Why should choosing a broker be any different?
-Once you’ve compiled a list of possible contenders take some time and open a demo account, so you can try each of them out before you invest real money.
+Once you’ve compiled a list of possible contenders, take some time and open a demo account, so you can try each of them out before you invest real money.
 Do this for a few weeks, trading at different times of the day, during news events to find out whether different types of trading are allowed such as scalping and short-term trading.
 Have a go at making withdrawals and deposits to see how long it takes.
 Get in touch with the customer service departments to see how well they perform.
-Once you’ve done this your list should be much shorter, and you may even be left with one.
-Once you’ve narrowed the field down to one or two, try trading using a live account, but make the initial deposit minimal, before you decide to go all in.
+Once you’ve done this your list should be much shorter, and you may even be left with only one.
+Once you’ve narrowed the field down to one or two, try trading using a live account, but make the initial deposit minimal before you decide to go all in.